 For almost a decade, companies have tried to replace the dial-pad with speech-recognition technology.
 The results have often fallen far short of the vision, serving as fodder for many comedy routines.

 Boston-based Interactions is trying to overcome this by using artificial intelligence to replace the “flow-chart” based approach that typically drives an IVR system.
 This technology got a big boost when it acquired AT&T’s Natural Language Understanding Platform last year.

 IBM is also hoping to contribute to the enlightening of IVRs.
 They’ve recently invited developers to take advantage of their “cognitive computing” using a cloud platform called Bluemix.
 That system has pre-built modules for “User Modeling” and “Q&A” that, in theory, could be combined to make a truly intelligent front end to the call center that can learn as callers use it.
 Far out, man.

 A little closer to earth, there’s another approach to improving IVRs which focusses on using new visual channels.
 The traditional “press 1 for this…” interaction suffers from two big constraints inherent in its design: 1) Audio is a poor way to listen to long and numerous options and 2) the numeric keypad is a poor system for data entry and navigation.

 Luckily, the two platforms that have become dominant in customer service: web and mobile, are both ideal for moving past these constraints.

-At Fonolo, visual IVR has been part of our cloud-based call-back solution from day 1.
+At Fonolo, Web Call-Backs has been part of our cloud-based call-back solution from day 1.
 This system is unique in that it provides self-contained components that can be dropped into a web site or mobile app very quickly, making the deployment quite easy.
 Here is a video case study of a credit union that used Fonolo Web Rescue and Mobile Rescue to help improve engagement with younger consumers: